the-lords-of-the-roombas/laser-tag/report/project1.rst

 microseconds.
 The field ``next_time`` is used by the scheduler as an efficient way of knowing the next time when the task should be executed.

-The scheduler is initializer using the ``scheduler_init`` function.
-At this moment, it obtains from the chip the current time in microseconds since the system was started, and sets the next execution time of each task to the current time plus the task's delay.
+The scheduler is initialized using the ``scheduler_init`` function.
+At this moment, it obtains from the chip the current time in microseconds since the system was started, and sets the next execution time of each task to the current time plus the task's period.

 The ``scheduler_run`` function again obtains the current time from the system and compares it to each task's next execution time.
 If the current time is larger than the time of any task, the callback function of the task is executed.
+This comparison will fail when the task's scheduled time has overflown but the current time hasn't yet.